Tuesday, 19 November 2019

 One of the great culinary treats of Christmas is pfeffernuse: the tiny German Chocolate balls loaded with spices which are either bathed in a citrussy glaze or rolled in icing sugar.

-67 has many favourites but chocolately ones with hidden nuggets of finely chopped nuts are particularly pleasing, being both cake-like and dense.
+67's favourite is the chocolately ones with hidden nuggets of nuts; they are particularly pleasing, being both cake-like and dense.

-Pfeffernusse are easy to make but there is a fair amount of measuring and beating.
-In fact, if you wanted to teach your kids to bake, this is a good one to start with.
+They're easy to make but there is measuring and beating.
+In fact, if you wanted to teach your kids to bake, this recipe is a good one to start with.

 Line up lots of small individual bowls/containers and have your child/ren measure out a single item in each bowl.
 Cook can check the measures are accurate before proceeding to the mixing stage.